xillio/xill-platform/plugin-xurl/src/main/resources/nl/xillio/xill/plugins/xurl/constructs/defaultDescription.md

-Perform a XXX request to `url` with the given `body` and `options` and return the response from the server.
+Performs a XXX request to `url` with the given `body` and `options` and returns the response from the server.

 The format of the `body` and `options` parameters is described in the _Request_ section.
 The return value is described in the _Response_ section.